- Receivers are appointed to ensure payment of the debt of certain secured creditors;

 - Unlike liquidators or voluntary administrators, receivers act only in the interests of certain secured creditors;

-- The inefficiency that arises in the case of appointing receivers as well as liquidators or voluntary administrators raises the question whether receiverships should be restricted in Australia.
+- The inefficiency that arises in the case of appointing receivers, as well as liquidators or voluntary administrators, raises the question of whether receiverships should be restricted in Australia.

 Estimated reading time: 5 minutes